dotdigitize/Neural-Emergence-Framework-Cognition/README.md

 This innovative approach provides a tangible metric for evaluating and rewarding AI's cognitive abilities while creating a novel intersection between AI research and blockchain technologies.

+## Contributing

+Contributions are welcome!
+The code is work in progress so if you have ideas or improvements, feel free to submit a pull request or open an issue to discuss your thoughts.

+---